ElementsProject/lightning/doc/PLUGINS.md

 The "rolling up" of the database could be done periodically as well if the log of SQL statements has grown large.

-Any response but "true" will cause lightningd to error without committing to the database!
+Any response other than `{"result": "continue"}` will cause lightningd to error without committing to the database!
 This is the expected way to halt and catch fire.